knative/docs/docs/snippets/install-kn.md

         brew install knative/client/kn
         ```

+        Note: Quickstart requires `kn` version 0.25 or later.
+To upgrade an existing install to the latest version, run `brew upgrade kn`.

     === "Using a binary"

         You can install `kn` by downloading the executable binary for your system and placing it in the system path.
+Note that you will need `kn` version 0.25 or later.

         1. Download the binary for your system from the [`kn` release page](https://github.com/knative/client/releases){target=_blank}.